 All Councillors volunteer their service and bring their own professional expertise (academic, educational, pastoral, medical, legal, financial and managerial) to the wonderful work that the College achieves.
 Many Councillors have been students of the College and view the term of their service as an opportunity to return something to the College.

-Students are represented on the Council and bring first-hand accounts of College events to the attention of Councillors.
-Their presence at Council meetings gives them an insight into the issues of governance and administration which concern the Council.
+Students are represented on a Council committee and bring first-hand accounts of College events to the attention of Councillors.
+Their presence at Council committee meetings gives them an insight into the issues of governance and administration which concern the Council.

 The Principal is accountable to the Council, which is ultimately responsible for the governance of the College.